blakedietz/generator-react-router/README.md

 ### Description

 Creates a feature level directory in your source tree of the given application name.
+This is the first command that you will run for a feature level directory.
+Consider this the "seeding" command.

 If the app does not use redux, a directory with the given structure would be created: